roc-lang/roc/roc-for-elm-programmers.md

 File.write : Filename, File.Data -> Task File.Data File.WriteErr
 Http.get : Url -> Task Http.Response Http.Err

-Task.after : Task a err, (a -> Task b err) -> Task b err
+Task.await : Task a err, (a -> Task b err) -> Task b err
 ```

 If these are the types, the result would be a type mismatch.
 Those `Task` values
-have incompatible error types, so `after` won't be able to chain them together.
+have incompatible error types, so `await` won't be able to chain them together.

 This situation is one of the motivations behind Roc's *tags* feature.
 Using tags,
 not only will this type-check, but at the end we get a combined error type which